There’s one best practice for marketing to software developers. It’s to “Not market to software developers.”

 How is This Data Actionable?

 Well, it depends on who you are and what you do.
-If you work in public relations and you want to reach software developers, you can start to dissect the above media publications, build a media list and prioritize your media outreach.
-You can also begin aligning your messaging and narrative to one or more of the above topics, assuming they are related.
+If you work in public relations and you want to reach software developers, you can start to dissect the above media publications, build a media list and prioritize your PR outreach.
+You can also align your messaging and narrative to one or more of the above topics, assuming they are related.
 You may also consider submitting an executive byline to one of the publishers.
 Or, you can pay $1,200 to Forbes, join their technology council, and post content that way.